Poultry Processing Industry eTool

-Struck by, Struck Against, and Caught In
+Plant-Wide Hazards Struck By, Struck Against, Caught In

 What types of injuries can result from being struck by, struck against, or caught in machinery?

 - Minor cuts and lacerations;

 - Serious fractures, puncture wounds, amputations; and

 Specific contributing factors

 Lack of Machine Guarding